cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/local/local_hello_world_example.md

 ```

 **Note**: Usually, in order to connect and deploy instances on cloud platforms (such as AWS, Azure etc.)
-we need to upload the appropriate Cloudify plugins, but in this example the infrastructure is local and not interacting with any cloud provider.
+we need to upload the appropriate {{< param product_name >}} plugins, but in this example the infrastructure is local and not interacting with any cloud provider.

 ### Validate